Renormalization Group Analysis of Turbulent Hydrodynamics: Renormalisation Group

 In the derivation it is used that it is sufficient to work in one-loop-order, as higher order contributions are also of higher order in $d\Lambda$.
 A proof of this is found in the original work \cite{wegnerhoughton}.

 Notice that (\ref{WH}) seems to differ from the Wilson equation~(\ref{rge1}) by an overall-sign; but this is explained as $\dot{P}$ is negative.

 Eq.~(\ref{WH}) is especially convenient for numerical applications, as the contributions to the integrals can be calculated explicitly.
-The logarithm looks problematic at first glance, but we shall demonstrate in the next paragraph that it has a very simple graphical interpretation, and is thus favourable for our graphically based program.
+At first glance the logarithm looks problematic, but it will be shown in the next paragraph that it has a very simple graphical interpretation, and is thus favourable for our graphically based program.